sundarshahi/unboilr/packages/react/README.md

     😕 Lacks clear type safety

-This library solves all that using a single factory function: ontextBuilder.
+This library solves all that using a single factory function: ContextBuilder.

 ## ✅ Features